msnidal/precinct/README.md

 ## Features

 - Optimize SQL queries using GPT-4 or GPT-3.5-turbo.
-- Exposese relevant metadata in the LLM prompt including:
+- Exposes relevant metadata to the language model including:
   - Query intent.
   - Table indices.
   - Query execution plan.
 - Run in a shell or as a VSCode extension.

 See [Usage](#usage) for more details.